-$$\forall x. \ C(x) \supset (i \leq \sharp \{y \mid a(x, y)\} \leq j)$$ where f is the name of the operation, $P_1, \ldots, P_m$ are the types of the m parameters, and R is the type of the result.
-Observe that in class diagrams the actual definition of the function is not considered, and what is represented is only the signature (i.e., the name of the function and the number and the types of parameters, where the object of invocation is an implicit parameter) and the return type of the function.
+An operation of a class is a function from the objects of the class to which the operation is associated, and possibly additional parameters, to objects or values.
+An operation definition for a class C has the form where f is the name of the operation, $P_1, \ldots, P_m$ are the types of the m parameters, and R is the type of the result.
+Observe that class diagrams do not focus on the actual definition of the function, and what is represented is the signature (i.e., the name of the function and the number and the types of parameters, where the object of invocation is an implicit parameter) and the return type of the function.
+Preconditions and postconditions, invariants and more generally the behavior of the function can then be expressed using OCL constraints as annotations (see Section 2.4).